Fundamental Concepts

 StatePort is an abstraction for reactive state, inspired by the “port” concept in hexagonal architecture.
 Just as ports define interfaces that allow your application to work with different adapters (databases, APIs, etc.), StatePort defines a common interface for reactive state.
 This abstraction enables you to work with ReactiveValue from the core package, but also inject reactive states from various frameworks (React, Solid, Svelte) when needed, making your business logic reactive to framework-specific state while remaining framework-agnostic.

-- Swap frameworks without changing your business logic
+- swap frameworks without rewriting your business logic

 Example

-This example demonstrates how StatePort allows you to inject framework-specific state into framework-agnostic business logic:
+This example demonstrates how StatePort allows you to inject framework-specific state into framework-agnostic logic classes:

 React Component: